 We make students active participants in their development.

-CAPA’s Student Learning and Development Outcomes are incorporating into all aspects of the CAPA experience: the classroom and coursework, experiential activities such as internships and field studies, and other program details such as housing and navigating the city.
+CEA CAPA’s Student Learning and Development Outcomes are incorporated into all aspects of the CEA CAPA experience: the classroom and coursework, experiential activities such as internships and field studies, and other program details such as housing and navigating the city.

 Students learn to productively interrogate assumptions, to approach their experience with a spirit of curiosity, and to be open to different interpretations of what they are learning and observing around them.

 Students are able to draw connections between the academic content of their experience and their context.
 They are able to situate their learning within local, regional, national, and global contexts, and connect them to one another.